 Ecopetrol derives its production from six main geographic regions, but most of its production comes from the Central and Eastern regions of Colombia.
 Its production has shown rapid growth since 2008, mainly in the Llanos Basin in central Colombia from the Castilla, Rubiales/Quifa, and Chichimene fields, all heavy crude fields.
-The Northeast region is the principal source of light crude production from the Cusiana and Cupiagua fields.
+The Northeast region is the principal source of natural gas from the Guajira field and light crude production from the Cusiana and Cupiagua fields.
 These fields, which have been a mainstay and are in decline, remain an important source of Ecopetrol's natural gas production.
-Other significant crude production comes from the Mid-Magdalena with medium grade crude, and the Catatumbo/Orinoquia regions, the latter in the eastern provinces along the border with Venezuela.
+Other significant crude sources are the Mid-Magdalena with medium grade crude, and the Catatumbo/Orinoquia regions, the latter in the eastern provinces along the border with Venezuela.
+The company is also engaged in exploration internationally in the US Gulf of Mexico, Peru, and Brazil.

-Ecopetrol was targeting an 8% production growth for 2012.
-However, due to some permitting delays and transportation/infrastructure limitations, gross production for the first nine months averaged around 4% and is expected to exit the year with closer to 7% production growth.
-Close to 84% of its production is crude oil, with a rising share of heavy oil, which makes up about 51% of total crude production.
-The Castilla, Chichimene (Ecopetrol operator) and Rubiales/Quifa fields (operated by partner Pacific Rubiales) contribute about 40% of total crude production and are expected to be the major drivers of production growth in the near-term.
+Ecopetrol gross production grew by an average of around 5% for the first nine months and is expected to exit the year with production closer to 800,000 BOE/day.
+Close to 83% of its production is crude oil, with a rising share of heavy oil, which makes up about 54% of total crude production.
+The Castilla, Chichimene (Ecopetrol operator) and Rubiales/Quifa fields (operated by partner Pacific Rubiales) contribute about 54% of total crude production and are expected to be the major drivers of production growth in the near-term.